Core Concepts

 }'

-Be Specific: "Show revenue by product category for Q4" is better than "show sales"
+Be specific — "Show Q4 revenue by product category" beats "show sales"

 What's Next?